 Based on six development goals (water security, power security, food security and agricultural development, environmental sustainability, transboundary water governance, climate change) outlined in the 10-Year Strategy of the NBI (2027) and the Nile Basin Strategic Action Plan, central socio-economic and biological-physical indicators were established, which serve to record and analyse the current state of the basin.
 Simultaneously, these indicators provide the basis for a long-term NBI monitoring mechanism.

-On the basis of these results, assessments can be made about current pressures, threats and development opportunities in the Nile Basin.
-The analysis of the indicators will also be used to demonstrate complex causal relationships between actions of different stakeholders (including NBI) and their impact on socio-economic and environmental developments in the river basin.
-All results will be published in a basin report which will be complemented by maps and informative graphs.
-In a final step, adelphi will prepare guidelines for a regular monitoring mechanism through which the Nile riparian states, in the future, will regularly report to the NBI.
+On the basis of these results, assessments were undertaken about current pressures, threats and development opportunities in the Nile Basin.
+The analysis of the indicators was also used to demonstrate complex causal relationships between actions of different stakeholders (including NBI) and their impact on socio-economic and environmental developments in the river basin.
+All results were fed into the basin report which features various maps and informative graphs.
+In a final step, adelphi prepared guidelines for a regular monitoring mechanism through which the Nile riparian states, in the future, will regularly report to the NBI.